Solanum dulcamara

 Solanum dulcamara is a species of vine in the genus Solanum (which also includes the potato and the tomato) of the family Solanaceae.
 Common names include bittersweet, bittersweet nightshade, bitter nightshade, blue bindweed, Amara Dulcis, climbing nightshade, felonwort, fellenwort, felonwood, poisonberry, poisonflower, scarlet berry, snakeberry, trailing bittersweet, trailing nightshade, violet bloom, and woody nightshade.

-It is native to Europe and Asia, and widely naturalised elsewhere, including North America.
+It is native to the Old World and widely naturalised elsewhere, including North America, with a preference for wetlands.